falkr/ttm4175/pages/iot-http-json-2020.md

 ### Weather via Python

-Let us use Python again for making the same request:
+Let us use Python again for making the same request, with the requests module as done above.
+Find the correct URL from the API website.

+---
+type: hint
+title: "Hint for the code"
+---
 ```python
 import requests